Project quality management is all of the processes and activities needed to determine and achieve project quality.

 At its most basic level, quality means meeting the needs of customers.
 This is also known as "fit for use."

-I like this simple definition of quality because its focus is where it should be, on the customer.
+I like this simple definition of quality because it places the focus where it should be, on the customer.
 This basic definition also implies that the requirements of the project have been met since the requirements should reflect the customer's needs if collected properly.

 As the project manager, there are three key quality management concepts that will help you deliver a high quality project...